News, Info, & Updates

 “Dread” is an emotion all-too commonly associated with non-profit board meetings.
 And while each board is as different as the organizations that they serve, the “board meeting experience” is often ubiquitous.
 We all like to point fingers at everyone else in the room, but we must also remember the old adage: “when you point your finger at someone, there are three more pointing back at you.”
 It’s time for some introspection, my friend.
 You might be part of the problem.

-- By Kelly Kleinfelder | Campus Security & Life Safety
+- Written by: Kelly Kleinfelder | Campus Security & Life Safety

 Facility managers should consider practical steps first